open/close all folders

 - Cain and Abel: With his brother Julius.

-- Corrupt Cop: He tried to flood a section of Haven in an attempt to wipe out a competitor who was muscling in on his illegal mining operation.
+- Dirty Cop: He tried to flood a section of Haven in an attempt to wipe out a competitor who was muscling in on his illegal mining operation.

-- They Call Me Mister Tibbs: Insists on being adressed as captain despite obviously no longer holding that rank in the LEP.
+- They Call Me MISTER Tibbs!: Insists on being addressed as captain despite obviously no longer holding that rank in the LEP.

 - General Ripper: In Book 4, he is absolutely obsessed with placing the blame on Holly, constantly refusing any further investigations or research that could help prove her innocence.

 - Hate Sink: He was already this even when he was supposedly a Hero Antagonist, being nothing but contemptible and trying to tarnish Holly's reputation and brand her as a criminal.
 And then, he decides to join the villain's side altogether and allies with Turnball's gang.